Get all the latest data for Dakar

 Do banks lend to foreigners for homes in Dakar in 2026?

-The realistic loan-to-value (LTV) range for foreign borrowers in Dakar is typically 50% to 70%, meaning banks often require a down payment of 30% to 50% of the property price.
+A realistic loan-to-value range for a well-documented foreign buyer in Dakar is often 50% to 70%, while weaker files may need 30% to 50% down payment.

 You can also read our latest update about mortgage and interest rates in Senegal.